-American rock group 311 hails from Omaha, Nebraska, and is pronounced “three eleven.”
-Bassist Aaron “P-Nut” Wills, drummer Chad Sexton, lead guitarist Jim Watson, and guitarist and vocalist Nick Hexum founded the band in 1988.
-Tim Mahoney took Watson’s position in 1990.
-Doug “SA” Martinez joined in 1992 and contributed turntables and singing.
+311 is an American rock group from Omaha, Nebraska.
+They are pronounced “three eleven.”
+The band was founded in 1988 by bassist Aaron “P-Nut” Wills, drummer Chad Sexton, lead guitarist Jim Watson, and guitarist/vocalist Nick Hexum.
+In 1990, Tim Mahoney replaced Watson.
+Doug “SA” Martinez joined in 1992 and added turntables and vocals.

-311’s first independent release was the Downstairs EP, which was recorded in 1989 in Nick Hexum’s basement.
-It didn’t have a cover image like many of their other releases.
-It includes the song “Feels So Good,” which was reworked and remastered for the album Music and is a mainstay of the majority of 311’s live performances.
+311’s first independent release was the Downstairs EP.
+It was recorded in 1989 in Nick Hexum’s basement.
+Unlike their other releases, it didn’t have a cover image.
+The EP features the song “Feels So Good,” which was later remastered for the album Music and is frequently performed live by 311.

 Dammit!, their second independent release, was recorded at IEV Studios in Papillion, Nebraska, and released by 311 in 1990 on 300 cassettes.
-Jim Watson was replaced on the guitar by Tim Mahoney in 1991, and 311 issued Unity, their third independent album, which was recorded at Rainbow Recording Studios in Omaha.
+Tim Mahoney replaced Jim Watson on the guitar in 1991, and 311 issued Unity, their third independent album, which was recorded at Rainbow Recording Studios in Omaha.
 Unity had 500 cassettes and 1000 CDs manufactured; they were sold at concerts and distributed through consignment.
 In 1993, they released Music, their debut studio album.
 Modern rock radio stations played the tune “Do You Right,” which peaked at No. 27 on Billboard’s Modern Rock Tracks list.
 But the record didn’t do well in the charts at the time.
 Eddy Offord, best known for producing Yes and Emerson, Lake & Palmer, produced the album.

 Thirteen studio albums, two live albums, four compilation albums, four EPs, and four DVDs have all been published by 311.
 Following a string of independent albums, 311 was signed to Capricorn Records in 1992 and saw some measure of success with the albums Music (1993) and Grassroots (1994).
 Their 1995 self-titled triple platinum album, which peaked at number 12 on the Billboard 200 thanks to the singles “Down” and “All Mixed Up,” the former of which topped the Billboard Hot Modern Rock Tracks in 1996, brought them additional success.